-Every fortnight, or thereabouts, you’ll find super-useful posts and videos on bottling your brilliance in words, connecting with your customers and breaking through to the next stage of growth.
+Every month, or thereabouts, you’ll find super-useful posts and videos on bottling your brilliance in words, connecting with your customers and breaking through to the next stage of growth.

 Sign up on the right for very occasional emails and to grab my go-to formula for creating a magnetic message.

 There are a lot of reasons to love Kiva.org, the organisation we use to make our monthly ‘loans that change lives.’